Oil depletion: United States production

 Oil production in the United States, provided one excludes Alaska, began by following the theoretical Hubbert curve for a few decades but is now deviating strongly from it.
-U.S. oil production reached a peak in 1970 and by the mid-2000s it had fallen to 1940s levels.
-In 1950, the United States produced over half the world's oil, but by 2005 that proportion had dropped to about 8%.
-In 2005, U.S. crude oil imports peaked at a rate twice as high as domestic production; since then, U.S. oil production has increased, and imports have fallen 41%.
+U.S. conventional oil extraction peaked in 1970; by the mid-2000s, it had fallen to 1940s levels.
+In 1950, the United States produced over half the world's oil, but by 2005, that proportion had dropped to about 8%.
+In 2005, U.S. crude oil imports peaked at twice as high as domestic production; since then, U.S. oil production has increased, and imports have fallen 41%.

-The production peak in 1970 was predicted by one of the two projections put forward in 1956 by Hubbert.
-By 1972 all import quotas and controls on U.S. domestic production had been removed.
-Despite this, and despite the quadrupling of prices during the 1973 oil crisis, the production decline was not reversed in the lower 48 states until 2009.
-Crude oil production has since risen sharply from 2009 through 2014, so that the rate of US oil production in October 2014 was 81% higher than the average rate in 2008.
+The conventional peak of oil extraction in 1970 was predicted by one of the two projections proposed by Hubbert in 1956.
+By 1972, all import quotas and controls on U.S. domestic production had been removed.
+Despite this, and the quadrupling of prices during the 1973 oil crisis, the production decline was not reversed in the lower 48 states until 2009.
+Crude oil production has since risen sharply from 2009 through 2014, so the rate of US oil production in October 2014 was 81% higher than the average rate in 2008.

 The actual U.S. production curve deviates from Hubbert's 1956 curve in significant ways: